 These assets have been capitalized in the governmental capital assets in the amount of \$100,337 the present value of the minimum lease payments at the inception of each lease.
 A corresponding liability was recorded in the statement of net position and is reduced for each required principal payment.
 The amortization schedule is based upon the repayment of the entire authorized amount of the lease.
-Accumulated depreciation was \$50,169 as of June 30, 2018, leaving a current book value of \$50,169.
+Accumulated depreciation was \$66,891 as of June 30, 2019, leaving a current book value of \$33,446.

-Capital lease payments will be reclassified and reflected as debt service expenditures on the fund financial statements for governmental funds.
-These expenditures are reflected as support services- administration on the budgetary basis in the general fund.
+Capital lease payments are reported as debt service expenditures on the fund financial statements for governmental funds.